 Felt Button Frames

-Several squares of felt, assorted colors Miscellaneous buttons, assorted colors Embroidery floss Needle "Tacky" glue Magnet or hanging ribbon Cut desired frame shapes using cookie cutters or by drawing freehand.
+You will need several squares of felt, assorted colors of miscellaneous buttons, assorted colors of embroidery floss, needle, tacky glue, magnet or hanging ribbon.
+Cut desired frame shapes using cookie cutters or by drawing freehand.
 You will need two identical shapes for each frame.
 Cut out a photo hole in one shape.
 Arrange your buttons on the frame.
 Glue or sew them into place.
 Glue photo onto the underside of the frame.
 Glue the matching back to the frame to conceal the back of the photo.
 Add a ribbon hanger or magnet to the completed frame.

 Wooden Spoon Frame

 1 bag assorted wooden shapes

 1 sheet of felt